Below is a non-exhaustive list of frequently asked questions regarding American citizen services.

 Does the United States Embassy have a school for their U.S. citizens in Mali?

 No. The Embassy does not have a school.
 The International School of Bamako (ISO) offers an English language educational program to children between the ages of 3 and 19 in pre-kindergarten through grade 12.
 However, the U.S. Embassy assumes no responsibility or liability for services provided by this institution.

 Are there opportunities for U.S. citizens residing in Mali to be part of a community organization?

 The U.S. Embassy does not have a community organization.
-However, we post information about Town Hall Meetings and other Embassy Events on our website at https://ml.usembassy.gov and send notifications to U.S. citizens who have enrolled in the Department of State’s Smart Traveler Enrollment Program (STEP).
+However, we post information about Town Hall Meetings and other Embassy Events on the U.S. Embassy Bamako website and send notifications to U.S. citizens who have enrolled in the Department of State’s Smart Traveler Enrollment Program (STEP).